oianmol/SlackAndroidClone/README.md

 - Implementation of Jetpack Android Architecture components with Dagger Android and Data Binding to minimize boilerplate code
-- Creation of proper components and Subcomponents using Dagger Android and their injection into Activity, Fragment, View Models and Helper Classes
+- Creation of proper components and Subcomponents using Dagger Android and their injection into Activity, Compose Views, View Models and Helper Classes
 - Performing background task with Kotlin Coroutines

 ## Screenshots